Community comes through for school employee living in flooded apartment

 Trending News

 And it doesn't stop there.
-ServPro has agreed to come out and clean the mold in her bedroom for free as well.
+ServPro of East Baton Rouge/Ascenion Parish has agreed to come out and clean the mold in her bedroom for free as well.

 "By the grace of God, I am so thankful, and I thank everybody from the bottom of my heart," Trahan said.